Jen Holland MA (Person Centred Psychotherapy)

 I work with clients who have experienced a variety of different things ranging from trauma, bereavement, relationship issues, and people facing uncertainty and transitional periods in their life, survivors of sexual abuse, domestic abuse, coercive control, people with addictions, terminal illnesses, general and complex mental health issues.
-I have a small private practice in Stamford, and I also work within a research clinic in Nottingham, as well as completing my PhD at The University of Nottingham.
+I have a small private practice in Stamford, and I also work work as an Assistant Professor of Human Flourishing on the MA Person Centred Psychotherapy course at The University of Nottingham.
 My research is predominantly focussed on wellbeing and developing humanistic therapies for people who have experienced complex trauma.

 The person centred approach is one that fosters psychological growth at it's core, if the right conditions are present in the therapeutic relationship it can be life changing.
 The relationship between you and your therapist is pivotal in this.
 I normally offer clients the opportunity to meet me, within my practice, to ensure that you feel comfortable in proceeding with therapy.
 Please do get in touch, if you would like any further details.
 I know that making that first call can be a big step.

 Currently completing a PhD in Person Centred Psychotherapy for Trauma

 Assistant Professor of Human Flourishing University of Nottingham